Do you put yourself in your clients’ shoes? Are you empathetic? Can you feel their stress, pain and worry?

 How else will you be able to help them if you don’t become them?
 At least for a while…

 The best way to do this is to always ask questions, and then listen to the answers.
 Clients don’t necessarily want to tell you the whole truth, or even part of the truth.
 It is our job as interested problem-solvers to get at the truth in order to provide the best help possible.

 Be caring and concerned.
-Be tender if you can.
+Show a love for your client that translates into your professional capacities.
 I know we are all busy, but take a deep breath and try to relieve your stressed client or prospect from the burdens he or she is bearing.

 Always improve your skills, look for new ways to be better, faster, smarter and more reliable.
 And TELL your client about it!
 How will they know otherwise?